Karkia2/SalesDataAnalysis/README.txt

 └── sales_analysis_report.xlsx # Generated Excel report with analysis results
 Installation
 To run this project, you'll need Python and several libraries.
-You can install the necessary dependencies using the following command:
+You can install the necessary dependencies using the following command: pip install pandas matplotlib seaborn openpyxl

-bash
-Copy code
-pip install pandas matplotlib seaborn openpyxl
 How to Run the Project
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/Karkia2/SalesDataAnalysis.git

-Navigate to the project directory:
+Navigate to the project directory: cd SalesDataAnalysis

-bash
-Copy code
-cd SalesDataAnalysis
 Ensure the dataset (sales_data.csv) is in the project directory.

 Run the main script:

-bash
-Copy code
 python main.py
 The script will perform the analysis and generate visualizations.
 The results will be saved as:
 sales_analysis_report.xlsx (an Excel file with detailed analysis).
-PNG files of the generated charts.
-Visualizations
-1. Sales per Month

-2. Sales by City

-3. Sales by Product

-4. Sales by Hour

 Key Insights
 Monthly Sales Trends: December had the highest sales, while September had the lowest.